Offshore Tax Planning

 The non-resident trust would also be outside the scope of UK capital gains tax, unless it held assets used in a UK trade or, since April 2015, UK residential property.
 However, gains of an offshore trust are attributed to UK resident settlers if the settlor or their spouse, their children, children’s spouses, grandchildren and grandchildren’s spouses are actual or potential beneficiaries of the trust.

-If you would like more information on the benefits for you of an offshore trust, please contact Tax Innovations on 01962 856 990 or firstname.lastname@example.org.
+If you would like more information on the benefits for you of an offshore trust or help with offshore tax planning, please contact Tax Innovations on 01962 856 990 or firstname.lastname@example.org.